-If you wish to reserve rehearsal space for a choreographic project, you must submit a request in writing to the Production Manager, providing date, time and location.
+If reserving rehearsal space for a choreographic project or for teaching preparation, students must submit a request in writing to the Production Manager, providing date, time and location.
 Reservation forms are available on the Production Schedule bulletin board and due by noon each Friday for the following week (Mon thru Sun).
-You should post a rehearsal cancellation immediately.
+Students should post a rehearsal cancellation immediately.